bumbeishvili/awesome-georgian-datasets/data/RealEstate/RealPropertiesTransactions/readme.md

- TBC Bank introduced this data for data visualisation hackathon (organized by Jumpstart)
+ TBC Bank has introduced this data for data visualisation hackathon (organized by Jumpstart)

  Source : - https://vizhack.ge/ka/challenges/